watercolor for beginners doesn't have to be scary, it's easy

 People good at drawing can draw the hummer directly on the painting surface.
 But be aware that erasures can damage watercolor paper.

 The light source in this painting is coming from the right.
-We will be painting the hummingbird with a #7 round watercolor brush.
-The background is done with a flat brush.

 Using the round watercolor brush, prewet the throat area.